'It's really hard because of COVID-19': Letters to Santa reveal toll pandemic is taking on kids

-In their letters to Santa, kids across the US are still asking for toys, clothes, LEGOs and video games.
+In their letters to Santa Claus, kids across the US are still asking for toys, clothes, Legos and video games.
 But in a year filled with illness and uncertainty, a review of letters addressed to the North Pole and collected through the Post Office's Operation Santa program reveals the pandemic is weighing heavily on children.

+Some are imploring Santa to make coronavirus go away.
+Others are asking for masks for Christmas.
+Still others write about the challenges of going to school online or how their parents can't afford to buy presents this year because they lost their jobs.

 The Postal Service helps fulfill Christmas wishes